India – Culture and

 Ans-Material Heritage refers to buildings, statues, monuments

-books and paintings which tells us about the culture of the
+which tells us about the culture of the

 time.